 Steps For Using The Baker Act

-There are a a couple of approaches to using the Baker Act.
+There are a couple of approaches to using the Baker Act.
 First, if a person is acting irrationally due to mental illness, law enforcement officers can step in.
 The loved one can call the police and report the situation.
 This will include if the person seems detached from reality and unable or unwilling to help themselves.
 Additionally, they can let the police know if the person constitutes a threat to themselves or others.
 Law enforcement officers can come out and attempt to transport the person to a facility for assessment.

 Another option is to petition the court to use The Baker Act in relation to the individual.
 Several mental health facilities qualify as places a court will order the person to be sent in order to assess their mental health.
 The petition can be filed at the Clerk of Court office in the county in which the person resides.